CephalofairGames/merc-packs-faq/index.md

 - 2026-01-20 - Enchanter perk further clarification, AI policy
 - 2026-01-28 - Clarification on modifier definitions for Cassandra; Satha granting loot to unconventional targets
 - 2026-02-10 - Dimensional Divide (Cassandra) add'l clarification
+- 2025-02-14 - Cassandra and Objectives; also put ancestry notes as first in the sections.

 <script>